FOR-TIMI/AutoAuto/README.md

 - [License](#license)

 ## URLs
-Github repositry link: https://github.com/AdamGabo/eStoreThatSellsCarStuff <br>
+Github repositry link: https://github.com/FOR-TIMI/AutoAuto <br>
 Deployed application link: https://stormy-wildwood-35895.herokuapp.com/

 ## Installation
 To Install and begin working on the AutoAuto project follow these easy steps:

 1. Open the terminal at the directory you would like to clone the project
-2. In the terminal enter: '<b>git clone https://github.com/AdamGabo/eStoreThatSellsCarStuff.git</b>' to create a clone of the AutoAuto Repo
+2. In the terminal enter: '<b>https://github.com/FOR-TIMI/AutoAuto.git</b>' to create a clone of the AutoAuto Repo
 3. In the terminal enter: '<b>code .</b>' to open the project in the Visual Studios development environment

 ![npm Installation](./public/pictures/npm-installation.png)